ishaq/Paillier-E-Voting/README.md

 ## Credits
 * [PyCrypto](https://pypi.python.org/pypi/pycrypto) is used for RSA encryption and SHA-256 hashes
 * [Paillier](https://github.com/mikeivanov/paillier) is used for Paillier homomorphic encryption.
-(We modified it a little bit to to support Python 3)
+We modified it a considerably to fix bugs and make it work with Python 3.
+In fact, at this point we are not sure why we even bothered with this library in the first place.